HPCE/hpce-2018-cw4/readme.md

 - How might you attempt to load balance work-load between work-items?
 Is it worth it?
-How would you spread the cost of that between startup cost and the
+How would you spread the cost of that between startup cost and the execution cost?

 - What might happen if you knew something about the structure of the connections?
 For example if you had a very dense